 If you’re struggling to eat enough calories on a day-to-day basis while taking metformin, talk with your doctor about meal plan ideas, or visit a registered dietitian (RD) for help.

-You can learn more about potential side effects and metformin alternatives in our guides: Metformin Side Effects: What You Need to Know and The Best Alternatives to Metformin for Type 2 Diabetes Management.
+Learn more about potential side effects and metformin alternatives in: Metformin Side Effects: What You Need to Know and The Best Alternatives to Metformin for Type 2 Diabetes Management.

 Foods to avoid while taking metformin